Veykril/crab-claw/README.md

 # Crab Claw

-A port of [Ezy-Slice](https://github.com/DavidArayan/ezy-slice) to rust.
+A convex mesh slicing library for rust based on [Ezy-Slice](https://github.com/DavidArayan/ezy-slice) with zero-dependencies.